 One common point of confusion is the title “physician assistant”; these medical professionals are often incorrectly referred to as “physician assistants”, suggesting that they merely support the work of a doctor.

 While a licensed physician must supervise them in person or remotely, PAs perform their healthcare virtually autonomously, much in the same way a physician or nurse practitioner would.
 In the United States military, PAs are an integral part of healthcare delivery for active-duty members and their families.
+These medical professionals have many or most of the same responsibilities and rights as physicians, but are only limited in the prescription writing authority they have for patients.

 Standard Duties for a PA